Maksymiliann/Team-5Pebbles/index.md

 ---

-# Introduction
+# 1. Introduction
 Astrology has fascinated humanity for centuries, weaving stories of destiny, personality, and cosmic influence.
 Its heart lies in the zodiac, twelve signs, each tied to celestial alignments and thought to shape our traits and behaviors.
 From Aries to Pisces, these signs are often seen as a way to better understand ourselves and the world around us.
 But astrology isn't just an ancient curiosity, it’s alive and thriving, sparking interest in everything from relationships to careers.

 In the scope of film and celebrity culture, astrology has carved out its own position.
 Fans eagerly connect their favorite actors to zodiac traits, wondering if a Leo’s natural flair contributes to their screen presence or if a Scorpio’s intensity brings depth to their characters.
 Even filmmakers have drawn inspiration from astrology, creating characters whose personalities align with the stars.
 Could the cosmos play a role in what makes a star shine on and off the screen?
 Whether you’re a skeptic or a believer, the intersection of astrology and creativity is hard to ignore.

+# 2. Dataset

+## don't know what it is
-# 5pebbles Project Analysis
+5pebbles Project Analysis

-# Summary
+Summary

 The analysis highlights interesting patterns in zodiac representation and genre preferences among actors.
 Cancer and Pisces are notably overrepresented, while Sagittarius and Capricorn are underrepresented.
 In terms of genre, Sagittarius prefers Thrillers, Aquarius gravitates toward Action/Adventure, and Scorpio leans toward Animation and Family Films.
 However, the modest effect sizes suggest these patterns are indicative rather than definitive.

-## 1. Zodiac Sign Distribution Among Actors
+# 3. Zodiac Sign Distribution Among Actors

 ### Key Statistics
 - **Initial Dataset Size**: 450,668 records